 Upon a visit of PRA websites, certain traffic data, with no personal identification, is recorded.
 The purpose is to ascertain the number of visits, the average amount of time spent on each website and the number of pages that are visited, and ultimately, to improve PRA websites.

 “Cookies” are used to ensure that the browser remembers website visitors’ preferences.
-Cookies can be deselected under “Internet options” on the browser.
+The data gathered by the cookies are anonymous.